PhoenixTales/phoenix-docs/story/characters.md

 * Wardog   // "Konvoiführer", "Jungbaron"
 * TheKeeper // Orchunter, dead/Zombie
 * Sangwah  // nickname/german name of either Gomez or Vasquez

-* Garcia could also be called "Garxa" in German
-* Vasquez could be called "Watzka" in German
 ```

+* **Garcia** could also be called "Garxa" in German
+* **Vasquez** could be called "Watzka" in German, as some czech-germans used it as an equivalent name.
+* **Scar** instead of translating him as *Narbe* in German could also be translated as *Schmiss* or in the old high german form Narwa.
+This has the advantage that we could also change it into "Narwah" and have then something close to "Sangwah" in style.

 ### Slaves